 While the idea of having a brain tumor is understandably frightening, in the right hands, you can make a full recovery.
-Board-certified neurosurgeon Richard Kim MD MS Inc specializes in diagnosing and treating all types of brain tumors at his office in Newport Beach, California.
+Board-certified neurosurgeon Richard Kim MD MS Inc specializes in diagnosing and treating all types of brain tumors at his offices in Newport Beach, California and Orange, California.
 Dr. Kim uses advanced techniques and cutting-edge technologies, including gamma knife radiosurgery, to treat brain tumors and relieve symptoms.
 Call the office today for more information or book an appointment online.

 Brain tumors are growths that develop in or on your brain.
 They may be cancerous, or they could be benign, which means they don't contain cancer cells.

 Metastatic brain tumors are growths that develop when cancer cells spread from other parts of your body.
 For example, if you have lung cancer and it metastasized, cancer cells could travel to your brain and multiply into a new tumor.

 Primary brain tumors are those that develop in your brain without having spread from elsewhere.
 They rarely metastasize.

 There are in excess of 150 kinds of brain tumors.
 Meningiomas are the most common type of benign brain tumor.